Notebook / Infrastructure / 004

 └─ version

-The receiving service — whether Spring Boot or FastAPI — reads this header automatically, extracts the trace_id, and continues the trace by creating a new child span under the same ID.
+The receiving service reads this header automatically, extracts the trace_id, and continues the trace as a child span.
 The LangChain spans created by OpenInference are children of the FastAPI span.
 One trace_id runs from the first HTTP entry point through every service and every LLM call.

 Structlog reads the trace_id from the active OTEL span context at the moment each log call is made.
-This means every logger.info(...) inside a request handler automatically includes it — no need to pass the ID through function arguments or thread-local state.
+Every logger.info(...) inside a request handler includes it automatically, no need to pass the ID through function arguments or thread-local state.
 Spring Boot’s MDC integration works the same way.

 Open http://localhost:3000 (admin / admin) after running make port-forward.
 Run make seed first to generate traces and logs to explore.